bmdeeal/quig/readme.txt

 If your desktop environment supports it, you can associate .quig files with quig to run them by double-clicking them.

+The main way to load quig games on Linux is with run-quig.sh, which requires YAD to be installed.
+Alternatively, quig can be run directly from the command line.

 ===
 Usage:

-quig on Windows provides a simple script that allows you to select a game to run by simply opening run-quig.bat.
-It does not currently allow you to configure any options.
-Opening the script will allow you to choose a .quig file to play.
+On Windows, quig provides an easy-to-use interface known as quig-ui to create and edit games.
+Simply run quig-ui.exe. quig-ui requires .NET Core 3.1 and will prompt you to download it if it is not installed on the system.
+To load and play a game, go to 'Open existing game', select the .quig file you would like to play, and then click on 'Play game'.
+You can edit a game with 'Edit game code' and 'Edit game graphics', which will (by default) open up the .quig file in Notepad and the .png file in Paint respectively.
+If you would like to change the editors used, click on 'Configure editor settings' and select other programs with the 'Browse' buttons before selecting 'Save new settings'. quig-ui can be configured to be the default editor for .quig games by going to 'Configure editor settings' > 'Associate .quig files with quig-ui'.

-quig provides a slightly more advanced GUI for running games under Linux-based systems.
-The bash script run-quig.sh will allow you to graphically select a quig game and configure any options.
+On Linux, the Bash script run-quig.sh will allow you to graphically select a quig game and configure any options.
 When the game is exited, the GUI will reappear.
 Either select a game again or press cancel to exit.
-This interface has only been tested under Raspbian Linux so far, and requires YAD to be installed.
+This interface has only been tested under Raspberry Pi OS so far, and requires YAD to be installed.
-On Raspbian, ($ is the prompt, don't type it!)
+On Raspberry Pi OS, ($ is the prompt, don't type it!)
 	$ sudo apt install yad
 will install YAD if needed.
 It may run on other systems that provide YAD and bash.
 If you do not have YAD and bash installed or cannot install it (for example, on Windows), quig can be used as a command-line program.

-As mentioned in the Windows installation section, you can directly associate .quig files with quig-for-windows.exe on Windows systems.
-This makes using quig as easy as just double-clicking a .quig file to run games, although you won't be able to enable fullscreen mode or change the drawing mode settings this way.

-From the command line, games can be run as follows:
+If you cannot use quig-ui or run-quig.sh, you can still run games from the command line as follows:
 	$ quig mygame.quig
 where myname is the name of the game, and mygame.quig and mygame.png are together in the same folder.
 If mygame.quig has no errors and mygame.png can be loaded, the game will start.